aragon/app/docs/projectDocs/pluginEncapsulation.md

 ## Glossary

 -   **Plugin**: Defines the governance, asset management, and/or membership of a DAO.
 A DAO can have one or more plugins installed depending on their governance needs.
-More information about the plugins' implementation at smart-contract level can be found [here](https://devs.aragon.org/osx/how-it-works/core/plugins/).
+More information about the plugins' implementation at the smart-contract level can be found [here](https://devs.aragon.org/osx/how-it-works/core/plugins/).

 -   **Plugin Registry**: A registry that collects information about the Plugins and how to display Plugin-specific data on the UI.